Carlisle Canal: Operation

 Further progress was made.
 In early 1832, several shipowners had placed buoys in the Solway Firth, to mark the channel, and started collecting funds from ships to cover their costs.
 They asked the canal company to take over responsibility for this, and they did so.
 In 1833, the Carlisle and Annan Navigation Company asked for a berth at Port Carlisle for their new service to Annan and Liverpool, and one was built.
 With arrival of the railway imminent, the committee asked William Houston, of the Glasgow, Paisley and Ardrossan Canal to arrange the construction of a faster packet boat, and the Arrow entered service in 1834.
 The company purchased an ice-breaker, which enabled the packet service to run all year from the winter of 1836-37.
 The old packet boat, Bailie Nicol Jarvie, was sold for £7 12 shillings (£7.60), and the company also started an omnibus service between Carlisle basin and the town centre.

 To improve the water supply, William Fairbairn was paid £1,391 to construct a new waterwheel and pumps, and these were commissioned in 1835.
 However, they pumps did not work as well as anticipated, and Harvey's of Hoyle provided a 60 in steam engine and pumps in 1838, at a cost of £3,700.
 These supplemented the waterwheel, being used when river levels were too low to drive it, or when the reservoir needed filling.
 The Admiralty surveyed the Solway Firth in 1835, and were asked for advice on buoys to mark the channel.
 The berths at Port Carlisle were dredged, and plans for an inner and outer dock were formulated.
-John Hartley of Liverpool had produced designs by November 1835, and an Act of Parliament was obtained in 1836.
+John Hartley of Liverpool had produced designs by November 1835, and an act of Parliament, the Port Carlisle Dock Act 1836 (6 & 7 Will.
+4. c. lx), was obtained.
 It allowed the company to borrow another £40,000, and included powers to light and buoy the Solway Firth.
 Hartley's plans to start enclosing the dock area in June 1836 were delayed due to objections from Lord Lonsdale, who had rights over the foreshore, but work eventually started in August 1838.
 The purchase of eighteen new buoys was begun in May 1837, and they were installed during 1838.
 A lightship was built in 1840, and a lighthouse was constructed at Lees Scar near Silloth.